 This piece was originally published on a different blog by the same author in 2012.

-Deciding to Homeschool and a Marriage
+How we Decided to Homeschool and a Marriage

 Owen (almost 6) did a very short stint in preschool.
 On his second day he did not want me to leave him, and he cried.
 I’ll never forget the look of fear and confusion on my baby’s face.
-The teacher convinced me that he would be okay, and I left.
+The teacher convinced me that he would be okay and I left.